Atricure (ATRC) Received its Third Buy in a Row

-After Needham and Piper Sandler gave Atricure (NASDAQ: ATRC) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Suraj Kalia assigned a Buy rating to Atricure today and set a price target of $45.00.
-The company’s shares closed last Friday at $43.03, close to its 52-week high of $44.51.
+After Canaccord Genuity and Needham gave Atricure (NASDAQ: ATRC) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
+Analyst Suraj Kalia maintained a Buy rating on Atricure today and set a price target of $52.00.
+The company’s shares closed last Friday at $45.06, close to its 52-week high of $45.85.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Atricure with a $46.38 average price target, which is a 7.4% upside from current levels.
-In a report issued on April 29, BTIG also reiterated a Buy rating on the stock with a $45.00 price target.
+Currently, the analyst consensus on Atricure is a Strong Buy with an average price target of $50.38, a 16.7% upside from current levels.
+In a report issued on April 29, Canaccord Genuity also maintained a Buy rating on the stock with a $45.00 price target.

 See today’s analyst top recommended stocks >>